File Operations#

 Geometry Files#

-To import a geometry file from your XCOMPUTE-CLIENT session onto a connected XCOMPUTE-SERVER, in the file menu click Import Geometry, or right click in the scene to show the context menu via Import>Geometry.
+To import a geometry file, in the file menu click Import Geometry, or right click in the scene to show the context menu via Import>Geometry.

 Other Files#